 While the hospitality industry has been allowed to partially re-open (under exception of localised lockdown in Aberdeen), earlier drastic Government restrictions mean brewers across Scotland will require extraordinary measures to weather the COVID-19 pandemic.
 Short-term stringent measures will no doubt have long-term consequences across the sector.

 Breweries across Scotland, small and large alike, have been left reeling by the enforced closure of pubs, bars and restaurants earlier this year.
 While breweries and distribution centres could remain operational, the temporary closure of on-trade resulted in beer-making companies facing immediate profit hits and cash-flow issues.

-An unprecedented reduction in demand for beers and other alcohol has resulted in a major shut-down of the brewing process which, despite Government intervention, may result in business closures and job losses.
+An unprecedented reduction in demand for beers and other alcohol resulted in a major shut-down of the brewing process which, despite Government intervention, may result in further business closures and job losses.
 Issues with supply chains and packaging increases the risk of any stock being produced going to waste.